imjasonh/kontain.me/cmd/api/README.md

   Grafeas instance.
 - [ ] `projects.builds.list` is not yet implemented.
 - [ ] `operations.get` and `operations.list` are not yet implemented.
-- [ ] `projects.builds.cancel` is not implementable (the client doesn't get the
-  build ID until it's complete).